python/exceptiongroups/except_star.md

 possible to nest in the `try-except*` clause an additional `try-except` clause which intercepts and handles a naked exception before the `except*` clause has a change to wrap it in an  `ExceptionGroup`.
-In this case the overhead of specifying both is not addition burden - we really do need to write a separate code block to handle each case:
+In this case the overhead of specifying both is not additional burden - we really do need to write a separate code block to handle each case:

 ```python